-A note on 'disclosing' a disability and/or long term health condition
+A note on 'disclosing' a disability and/or long-term health condition

 Legally, you don't have to "disclose" (inform the employer beforehand) a disability on an application form (but failure to do so on a medical form, once you have accepted the job, could be considered a breach of contract).
 It's very important to remember that employers are keen to ensure that all applicants are given an equal and fair opportunity to demonstrate their abilities.
 As such, the disclosure of a disability could give you access to reasonable adjustments for the application and interview process.

 Reasonable adjustments can include (but are not limited to), extra time to complete online tests, extra-time between interviews, or support in getting to the interview.
-Employers are also able to make adjustments tailored to your specific needs – if you do disclose a disability, the firm will likely consult with you giving you the chance to discuss the adjustments that your require.
+Employers are also able to make adjustments tailored to your specific needs – if you do disclose a disability, the firm will likely consult with you giving you the chance to discuss the adjustments that you require.
 If you think you may require adjustments to complete these, make sure that you understand all aspects (including timelines) of the application and recruitment process before submitting your application.

 N.B Some employers require you to complete online exercises or tests shortly after you have submitted your application (typically within 5-7 days).
-Ideally contact employers either before submitting your application or immediately afterwards to let them know if you need any adjustments.
-This will ensure that you are offered the requisite adjustments for the on-line tests/exercises, as once completed, most will not retroactively take your disability into consideration when assessing your performance.
+Ideally, contact employers either before submitting your application or immediately afterwards to let them know if you need any adjustments.
+This will ensure that you are offered the requisite adjustments for the online tests/exercises, as once completed, most will not retroactively take your disability into consideration when assessing your performance.